italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 * Continuous Increment: The counter value continuously increments without resetting upon read.
 * Reset on Read: The counter value resets either on read or based on a predefined condition.

-For "advanced monitoring performance management (PM) data", where current, average, minimum, and maximum values are provided by the coherent pluggable, a "windowing mechanism" is essential.
-Currently, this mechanism is implemented by the host platform, not the pluggable itself.
-For instance, the host platform utilizes the windowing mechanism to segment the PM data collected by the coherent pluggable.
-Within each window, the host calculates the minimum, maximum, and average values of the PM data, enabling a granular and time-specific analysis of the pluggable's performance.
+For "advanced monitoring performance management (PM) data", where current, average, minimum, and maximum values are provided by the optical module, a "windowing mechanism" is essential.
+Currently, this mechanism is implemented by the host platform, not the module itself.
+For instance, the host platform utilizes the windowing mechanism to segment the PM data collected by the optical module.
+Within each window, the host calculates the minimum, maximum, and average values of the PM data, enabling a granular and time-specific analysis of the module's performance.

 A variety of performance monitoring metrics, including minimum, maximum, average, and instantaneous values, can be collected.
 These metrics offer a comprehensive view of performance fluctuations, allowing for precise monitoring and quicker response times to anomalies.
 Minimum and maximum values help identify the extremes of performance, while average values give a sense of typical performance levels.
 Instantaneous values, on the other hand, provide real-time insights, which are crucial for immediate issue detection and resolution.
 This multi-faceted approach ensures that network performance is consistently monitored and maintained at high standards.

 {{plug-threshold-definition}} will discuss the collection type and how they are related to the above-mentioned PM data.
-It also covers the coherent pluggables support for threshold crossing alerts (TCA) for all or a subset of monitored attributes.
+It also covers the optical modules support for threshold crossing alerts (TCA) for all or a subset of monitored attributes.

 {: #plug-threshold-definition}
-## Coherent Pluggable Threshold Definition
+## optical module Threshold Definition

-As indicated in {{plug-pm-definition}}, coherent pluggables are capable of providing the threshold crossing alert (TCA) for all or subset of "monitored attributes".
-In this situation, the coherent pluggable raises an alert which informs the host about operationally undesired situations or about critical threshold crossings of monitored attributes.
-The coherent pluggable raises an alert by setting an associated Flag on pluggable memory-map that represents the alert.
+As indicated in {{plug-pm-definition}}, optical modules are capable of providing the threshold crossing alert (TCA) for all or subset of "monitored attributes".
+In this situation, the optical module raises an alert which informs the host about operationally undesired situations or about critical threshold crossings of monitored attributes.
+The optical module raises an alert by setting an associated Flag on module memory-map that represents the alert.

-As mentioned previously, the TCA might be supported for a subset of coherent pluggable monitored attributes.
-Since it is possible that the coherent pluggable has different capabilities to raise threshold for different monitored attributes, to provide a general solution for threshold definition on coherent pluggable monitored attributes, this draft introduces the concept of "Supported Collection and Threshold Group (SCTG)" shown in {{figure-plug-threshold-definition}} which defines the configurable threshold values and collection types (i.e., the collection of current value, average value, min/max value are supported).
+As mentioned previously, the TCA might be supported for a subset of optical module monitored attributes.
+Since it is possible that the optical module has different capabilities to raise threshold for different monitored attributes, to provide a general solution for threshold definition on optical module monitored attributes, this draft introduces the concept of "Supported Collection and Threshold Group (SCTG)" shown in {{figure-plug-threshold-definition}} which defines the configurable threshold values and collection types (i.e., the collection of current value, average value, min/max value are supported).

-In summary, as outlined in {{plug-pm-definition}} and {{plug-threshold-definition}}, each optical pluggable PM/State attribute can have multiple Performance Monitoring (PM) values, such as current, average, minimum, and maximum, as well as multiple threshold levels, including warning, minor, major, and critical.
-To streamline this representation in a Google Sheet, each optical pluggable PM/State attribute will be associated with a corresponding SCTG-Type reference.
+In summary, as outlined in {{plug-pm-definition}} and {{plug-threshold-definition}}, each optical module PM/State attribute can have multiple Performance Monitoring (PM) values, such as current, average, minimum, and maximum, as well as multiple threshold levels, including warning, minor, major, and critical.
+To streamline this representation in a Google Sheet, each optical module PM/State attribute will be associated with a corresponding SCTG-Type reference.

-For example, consider the coherent pluggable PM attribute "channel-input-power."
-Tthe optical pluggable collects PM values for current, average, minimum, and maximum, while also supporting the configuration of threshold values for warning, minor, major, and critical levels.
+For example, consider the optical module PM attribute "channel-input-power."
+Tthe optical module collects PM values for current, average, minimum, and maximum, while also supporting the configuration of threshold values for warning, minor, major, and critical levels.
 As illustrated in {{figure-plug-threshold-definition}}, the PM attribute "channel-input-power" is linked to "SCTG-Type-1" to simplify its representation in Google Sheet.

 ~~~~
          Supported-Collection-and-Threshold-Group (SCTG)